Anon0511/ansible-goaccess/README.md

 Role Variables
 --------------

 Edit the systemd-service file.
-Change source, target.
+Change source and target file (access.log and output html file) to your liking.

 Dependencies
 ------------